|PHOSPHINE||ICSC: 0694 (April 2013)|

-|FIRE||Extremely flammable.
+|FIRE & EXPLOSION||Extremely flammable.
 May ignite spontaneously on contact with air.
 Gives off irritating or toxic fumes (or gases) in a fire.
 Gas/air mixtures are explosive.||NO open flames, NO sparks and NO smoking.
 NO contact with hot surfaces.
 Closed system, ventilation, explosion-proof electrical equipment and lighting.||Shut off supply; if not possible and no risk to surroundings, let the fire burn itself out.
 In other cases extinguish with powder, carbon dioxide.
 In case of fire: keep cylinder cool by spraying with water.
 Combat fire from a sheltered position.|

-|Inhalation||Cough.
+|Inhalation||Headache.
+Dizziness.
 Nausea.
-Burning sensation.
 Diarrhoea.
-Abdominal pain.
-Headache.
-Dizziness.
-Lethargy.
-Incoordination.
 Chest pain.
-Chest tightness.
-Tremor.
 Shortness of breath.
-Vomiting.
-Convulsions.||Use breathing protection.||Fresh air, rest.
+Irregular heartbeat.
+Convulsions.
+Unconsciousness.||Use closed system or ventilation.||Fresh air, rest.
 Half-upright position.
 Administration of oxygen may be needed.
 Artificial respiration may be needed.
-Refer for medical attention.|
+Refer immediately for medical attention.|

 |Skin||ON CONTACT WITH LIQUID: FROSTBITE.||Cold-insulating gloves.
 Protective clothing.||ON FROSTBITE: rinse with plenty of water, do NOT remove clothes.
 Refer for medical attention .|

 |Eyes||ON CONTACT WITH LIQUID: FROSTBITE.||Wear face shield or eye protection in combination with breathing protection.||First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then refer for medical attention.|

 |SPILLAGE DISPOSAL||CLASSIFICATION & LABELLING|